Faculty & Staff

 Anna Kirkman - Executive Assistant to Chief Executive

 Anna is the Executive Assistant to Alexandra Messervy with responsibility for working alongside Alexandra specifically in the development of cultural tours and personal concierge services for The English Manner's clients.
 With a wealth of knowledge gained over twenty years of experience as a personal assistant in both small and large organisations, and particularly working with investment bankers in the City of London, Anna has the outstanding organisation and event management skills to deliver exceptional but discrete customer service at the highest levels.
-She now divides her time between London and her family home in Yorkshire where she lives with her husband and two children.
-In her spare time she enjoys the arts, food & drink and travelling.

 Alison Brown - Operations Manager

 Alison joined The English Manner in 2016 in the role of Operations Manager.
 She graduated with a Higher National Diploma in Institutional Management and subsequently joined The Women's Royal Naval Service as a Supply Officer.
 Appointments as the Assistant Secretary Personnel at the Royal Naval Air Station, Yeovilton, Catering Officer at HMS DRAKE in Plymouth and Wardroom Mess Manager at Britannia Royal Naval College, Dartmouth followed.
 Alison then went to work as the Housekeeper at Government House in Hong Kong for three years before the handover to China in 1997.
 On return to the UK Alison entered The Royal Household as the Housekeeper at Sandringham House in Norfolk.
 After a short time as the Domestic Bursar at St George's House, Windsor Castle, Alison spent fifteen years as the Housekeeper at The Palace of Holyroodhouse, Edinburgh, The Queen's Official Residence in Scotland.